Pei Te Hurinui Jones: Writings

 Jones wrote extensively in Māori and English.
 He wrote the first Māori translations of Shakespeare's The Merchant of Venice, Julius Caesar, and Othello, as well as Edward FitzGerald's Rubaiyat of Omar Khayyam.
 He completed Ngā Mōteatea, a collection of Māori songs begun by Āpirana Ngata, producing nearly all of the English translations.
 In English he wrote King Pōtatau, a historical novel on Pōtatau Te Wherowhero, the first Māori king.
 He was also a frequent contributor to the Journal of the Polynesian Society and Te Ao Hou / The New World.
 Jones served as chairman of the Māori Dictionary Revision Committee, which revised Henry Williams' Dictionary of the New Zealand Language (1844, 1852, 1871), and was appointed to the New Zealand Geographic Board for expertise in Māori language and history.

 Jones was very invested in the traditions and whakapapa (genealogy) of Tainui and wrote the first history of the Tainui people, in Māori.
 He began collecting material from oral sources in the late 1920s, publishing Māhinārangi, an account of the construction of the Māhinārangi meeting house at Turangawaewae marae in 1929.
 By 1936, Jones had produced a manuscript that covered Tainui history from the arrival of the Tainui canoe in New Zealand, until the early nineteenth century.
 In 1943, when Jones was suffering from cancer and expected to die, he gave the manuscript to Leslie George Kelly to produce a typescript.
 Kelly subsequently incorporated the material into his 1949 book Tainui: The Story of Hoturoa and his Descendants, without attribution.
 Jones published a short text in 1950, "Te Korero o Tainui".
 He drafted a complete manuscript in the 1970s with the assistance of G. H. Rowell.
 After his death, the manuscript was edited by Bruce Biggs and published as Nga Iwi o Tainui in 1995, with notes and facing English translation.
 Dame Te Atairangikaahu said "we look upon these words as the living presence of our tuupuna [ancestors] and so they are a living taaonga [sic] for us all."
 He also published numerous pamphlets regarding the foundations of specific marae.

 He was awarded an honorary degree by Waikato University in 1968 to recognise his major contribution to Waikato Tainui literature and development.
+Jones's 1945 translation of Shakespeare’s The Merchant of Venice was filmed in 2002, and released as The Maori Merchant of Venice.
+In 2025 King Pōtatau was recognised as one the 180 most significant works of Māori-authored non-fiction.